Shell1010/AQW-md/Newbie Guide.md

 ---
 # Story/Progression

 I'll try to outline some goals you should accomplish during different parts of the game.
 There are quite a lot of things you can do and there is no *best* way to play this game but this guide will try to help you reach endgame somewhat smoothly.
+## Early game - Humble Beginnings

 At the very start of the game focus on completing the 13 Lord of Chaos storyline.
 Generally it is a good idea to power level to 30 so that bosses are not too difficult for you at this stage of the game.
 Please refer to the [[Levelling Guide]] and [[Gold Guide]] if needed.